Red File – Your Grab & Go Case for Emergency Situations

-The plans you have made in advance and the items you decide to take with you will determine how quickly you are able to rebound from disaster (whether you have the information to file claims, contact information for accounts, etc.).
+The plans you've made in advance and what you choose to take with you will influence how quickly you rebound from disaster (whether you have the information to file claims, contact information for accounts, etc.).

-National agencies that work with such disasters recommend that important items be gathered together and kept in a file case, in a place where all family members can quickly “grab it and go.”
-Make sure that your file case is small enough to easily fit inside of a backpack or other small travel bag.
+National agencies that work with disasters recommend that important items be gathered and kept in a file case in a place where all family members can quickly “grab it and go.”
+Make sure that your file case is small enough to easily fit in a backpack or other small travel bag.
 The following information should be in your file case:

 - Contact information (family members, financial advisors, attorneys, accountants, bankers, employers, doctors, etc.)